-Each track is recorded sequentially, starting with track 0, then track 1, and so on.
-Before recording, data is grouped into blocks and blocks are then grouped into frames with 64 blocks in every frame.
+For a single channel implementation each track is recorded sequentially, starting with track 0, then track 1, and so on.
+Before recording, data is grouped into blocks and blocks are then grouped into frames with 128 blocks in every frame.